 - Always wash your hands before you try to get something out of your eye.

 - If you wear contact lenses, take them out to make sure they won't get scratched or torn.
+Indeed, the foreign body sensation may actually be caused by a torn contact lens, so don’t try too many times to remove a lens that's not there.
+That could make an existing scratch worse.

 How to Look at Your Eye

-Sometimes it’s hard to tell exactly where something is stuck in your eye.
+Sometimes, it’s hard to tell exactly where something is stuck in your eye.
 Make sure you have enough light to see what you’re doing.

 Follow these steps to check your eye: